 It also speaks to the importance of getting your customer flow right.
 Customer or shopper flow is straightforward in its explanation.
 Linked to floor planning, it refers to the movement or path of consumers through and around your store.
-As we noted, experience is a key factor in getting it right, and you can customise how they navigate your store.
+As we noted, experience is a factor in getting it right, and you can customise how they navigate your store.

 So what can you do to improve in-store customer flow so that it can lead to increased sales?
 Below, we focus on a few strategies you can attempt in your store.

-Place your high traffic products at the back of your store
+Place your high-traffic products at the back of your store

-In providing more exposure to less frequently purchased items, you also open up the opportunity to increase your sales.
+By providing more exposure to less frequently purchased items, you also open up the opportunity to increase your sales.

 Imagine putting all of your popular products close to the entrance.
 Yes, it’s convenient.
 However, it will mean many customers coming in, grabbing those items, paying and leaving.
 They have no incentive to shop in any other categories.